Steven K. Galson: Career

 Upon announcement of the H1N1 influenza virus, he helped educate professionals and families on the status of the spread of the virus and how best to protect themselves through national public service announcements, satellite media interviews and briefing the foreign press in partnership with the State Department.
 And under his leadership, the Medical Reserve Corps continued its growth, reaching 786 units and 170,000 volunteers around the country.
 More than 1000 active duty officers were deployed to confront the devastation of the 2008 hurricanes in the Gulf.

 Galson furthered the nation's evolution toward personalized medicine by releasing a new My Family Health Portrait a web-based tool to enable individuals and families to create, store and share their family health histories.
 He also highlighted the importance of preventing underage drinking, by visiting states to encourage local efforts on this persistent challenge.
 He created the Surgeon General's Perspectives, a column in the journal Public Health Reports, and published eight columns on various prevention topics, bringing a leadership viewpoint to this widely read publication.
 In addition, Galson started a regular column for dieticians in the Journal of the American Dietetics Association, and published six columns on topics of interest to this profession.

 Prior to his appointment as Acting Surgeon General, he served as the Director of the Center for Drug Evaluation and Research (CDER) at the Food and Drug Administration (FDA).
 In this role, RADM Galson oversaw CDER's broad national and international programs in pharmaceutical regulation during a period of unprecedented scrutiny by Congress and outside groups.
 To that end, he initiated a landmark Institute of Medicine assessment of the US drug safety system and launched a broad action plan to address work culture challenges at CDER.
 He provided leadership for 2300 physicians, statisticians, chemists, pharmacologists other scientists, and administrators whose work promotes and protects public health by ensuring that safe and effective drugs are available to the American people.

 Prior to his arrival at FDA, RADM Galson was the Director of the Office of Science Coordination and Policy, Office of Prevention, Pesticides and Toxic Substances, at the EPA.
 RADM Galson began his Public Health Service (PHS) career as an epidemiological investigator at the Centers for Disease Control after completing a residency in internal medicine at the Hospitals of the Medical College of Pennsylvania.
-He has held senior-level positions at the Environmental Protection Agency, the Department of Energy, where he was the Chief Medical Officer; and the Department of Health and Human Services.
+During his public service career Galson was the Chief Medical Officer at both the Environmental Protection Agency and the US Department of Energy.

-Personal life

-Galson currently lives in Agoura Hills, CA with his wife Dr. Jessie Galson.
-Their three children include Sophie, an Assistant Professor of Surgery in Emergency Medicine at Duke University, and Victor an emergency medicine resident in LA County.